axelj123/axelj123/README.md

 1. **Push Notifications with Spring Boot**
    A solution that implements push notifications using Spring Boot.
 [Repository here](https://github.com/axelj123/ServiceNotification)

-2. **Facial Recognition App**
-   A project focused on developing an application that uses facial recognition technology to authenticate users.
-[Repository here](https://github.com/axelj123/FaceRecognitionApp)

-3. **E-commerce Web Application**
-   A responsive e-commerce platform developed using **React**, **Node.js**, and **MongoDB** to manage users, products, and transactions.

-4. **Personal Task Manager**
-   A mobile app built with **React Native**, designed to help users efficiently manage their daily tasks.

-5. **RESTful API for Client Management**
-   A scalable and secure backend built with **Spring Boot**, featuring JWT authentication, CRUD operations, and connectivity with relational databases.

 ### 📈 Latest Projects
 - [Push Notifications](https://github.com/axelj123/ServiceNotification)
 - More details on my [portfolio](https://axeldev.netlify.app/)